Interview with Leitner Leinen

 That’s an interesting question, which I honestly can’t answer.
 However, one important feature of our family business, Leitner Leinen, is certainly its reference to weaving traditions from the Mühlheim and Bohemia regions.
 We develop designs with this special connection to our homeland and expand on traditional weaving patterns with contemporary inspirations.
 Every traditional family business has its own history and is subject to specific developments.
 These are shaped by many influences – local traditions, influential personalities, special inclinations and objectives.
 Some of these influences are not the result of conscious decisions; they have crystallised over the course of the company’s history and are then expanded with new characteristics.
 Therefore, direct comparisons are not very meaningful.
 Differences arise in a living process when products convey the special spirit of a company.
 This results in a unique combination of characteristics – the actual character of the products – emerging from the distinctive company tradition.

-Home décor depends heavily on fabrics and textiles.
-This starts with furniture and decorative fabrics, continues with bed linen and curtains, and ends with tea towels.
+Home décor depends to a large extent on fabrics and textiles.
+This ranges from upholstery and decorative fabrics, through bed linen and curtains, to tea towels.
 Manufaktur Leitner covers all these areas.
-Or more precisely: Leitner was the first to introduce linen fabric to all these areas.
-You also aim to respond flexibly to different customer needs.
+Or to be more precise: Leitner was the first to introduce linen fabric into all these areas in the first place.
+In doing so, you also aim to respond flexibly to different customer needs.
 In your opinion, what influence does linen fabric have on interior design?

 Friedrich Leitner: